-We have acted as special Florida counsel for All Points Industries, Inc., a Florida corporation (the 'Florida Guarantor'), in connection with the Registration Statement on Form S-4 (the "Registration Statement") for The Hillman Group, Inc., a Delaware corporation (the 'Company'), The Hillman Companies, Inc., a Delaware corporation and indirect parent of the Company, as a guarantor (the "Parent Guarantor"), the Florida Guarantor, and the other subsidiaries of the Parent Guarantor named therein as a guarantor (together with the Parent Guarantor and the Florida Guarantor, the "Guarantors"), filed with the Securities and Exchange Commission pursuant to the Securities Act of 1933, as amended (the "Securities Act"), and the rules and regulations thereunder.
+We have acted as special Florida counsel for All Points Industries, Inc., a Florida corporation (the "Florida Guarantor"), in connection with the Registration Statement on Form S-4 and Amendment No. 1 to Form S-4 Registration statement (collectively, the "Registration Statement") for The Hillman Group, Inc., a Delaware corporation (the "Company"), The Hillman Companies, Inc., a Delaware corporation and indirect parent of the Company, as a guarantor (the "Parent Guarantor"), the Florida Guarantor, and the other subsidiaries of the Parent Guarantor named therein as a guarantor (together with the Parent Guarantor and the Florida Guarantor, the "Guarantors"), filed with the Securities and Exchange Commission pursuant to the Securities Act of 1933, as amended (the "Securities Act"), and the rules and regulations thereunder.
 You have asked us to furnish our opinions as to certain matters relating to the securities being registered under the Registration Statement.
-The Registration Statement relates to the registration under the Securities Act of the Company's \$50,000,000 aggregate principal amount of 10.875% Senior Notes due 2018 (the "Exchange Notes") and to the guarantees of the Exchange Notes by the Guarantors (the 'Guarantees''), to be confirmed by Notations of Guarantee of the Guarantors endorsed on the Exchange Notes (the "Exchange Notations of Guarantee").
+The Registration Statement relates to the registration under the Securities Act of the Company's \$50,000,000 aggregate principal amount of 10.875% Senior Notes due 2018 (the "Exchange Notes") and to the guarantees of the Exchange Notes (the "Guarantees"), to be confirmed by Notations of Guarantee of the Guarantors endorsed on the Exchange Notes (the Exchange Notations of Guarantee").